iCode13/News-Sentiment-Analysis-App/README.md

     * science

 ## Visualizations
-* Word clouds (most common words for different types of articles)
+* Word clouds (most common words for different categories of articles)
-* Bar charts for different sentiments
+* Bar charts for different sentiments (most frequent terms for each sentiment, using NRC lexicon)
 * Interactive with user-selected...
     * days of the week
     * article category